 In this course, Coach Chris Lepore presents "Climbing the Ladder-How to Create Value for Yourself".
 Coach Lepore speaks about the importance of networking when looking to move up the ladder in the coaching world, before he speaks on the qualities which make a great assisant coach.
 Coach wraps up with a 1 minute question and answer period coering all topics pertaining to climbin the ladder.

-Chris LePore is in his sixth season on head coach Wes Miller's staff in 2019-20.
+LePore spent the past seven seasons on head coach Wes Miller's staff at UNCG.
 He joined the staff as a graduate assistant and was quickly moved up the ranks into an assistant coach role.

 In 2020-21, UNCG secured their fifth straight 20-plus win season, finishing 21-9 (13-5) and being crowned both SoCon Regular Season and Tournament Champions.
 LePore was in the assistant coach role for both of the NCAA tournament berths in the Wes Miller era (2021, #13 seed v.
 Florida State; and 2018, #13 seed v.
 Gonzaga).
 UNCG played in the SoCon Tournament Championship Game 4 times in 5 years spanning from 2016 to 2021.